Dialogue

 Rapidly rising student debt is usually tied to ballooning college costs.
 Since 1978, tuition and fees have increased nearly 14 fold, while overall consumer prices have increased only 4 fold.
 (Source: Is College Still Worth It?
 The New Calculus of Falling Returns.)

-The idea here is that higher education serves the public or common good, both socially and economically.
-And, thus, so does the federal student loan program.
-But that’s not necessarily the same as saying higher education is itself a public good, nor then that federal student loans are.
-Here’s a couple of shorter articles from the popular press that touch on this subject:
+Secretary John King.
+Quoted in Why there’s a unified movement to cancel student loans but not credit card debt or mortgagesThe idea seems to be that higher education serves the public or common good, both socially and economically, and thus so does the federal student loan program.
+But that’s not quite the same as saying higher education is a public good, as economists define it, nor then that federal student loans are.

 As noted elsewhere, college costs have outpaced other consumer prices while incomes have stagnated.
 Here’s a bit of what President Biden has said: